SonaliBarik30/SonaliBarik30/README.md

 - 👋 Hi, I’m Sonali Barik
-- 👀 I’m interested in Java and it's related things
+- 👀 I’m interested in tech and it's related things
-- 🌱 I’m currently learning Java Full Stack Development
+- 🌱 I’m currently learning and working on building projects

 <!---
 SonaliBarik30/SonaliBarik30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.